 These videos make ideal sign-up or bonus items for your fan list.
 Live performance videos of any kind also make excellent fodder for clips you can use for many promotion purposes.

 In addition to arranging for an official videographer to film your gigs, ask your band entourage and friends to film your gigs to give you lots of options for format and perspective.
 Multiple camera feeds can really make live performance videos seem far more professional.
 Try and have at least one of the cameras mounted on a tripod.
 Edit the footage together to create a very low-cost, dynamic, finished video for each and every song.
 Use sound recorded from the live front-of-house mixing console, if you can, as that should have a better sound.

 You can even composite together the same song recorded at a number of different gigs (with either the sound recorded at one of the gigs or from each of the separate gigs).

 Pretty soon you will have one or more live videos for each of your songs.

 Yet again these videos make excellent signup or bonus items for your fan list, or for regular artist channel content.
 As mentioned above, live videos also make excellent fodder for clips you can use for many promotion purposes.

 Make videos documenting your song creation process for all your songs.
 Fans love to hear how you came up with a song.
 So do other songwriters and musicians.
 In general, people are fascinated with the inspiration and creativity that give rise to artistic works.

 Using your camera to capture exactly what your inspiration and thought processes are may highlight the differences between what you had in mind when you wrote the song, versus what other people interpret your song to mean.
 Although this is a point of interest for fans, your fans will still be interested to know exactly what the back story is.

 These videos can be useful for either regular fan engagement content or as bonus items for your fan list.
-They can easily be targeted at song writers and at super fans depending on he story and the emphasis.
+They can easily be targeted at songwriters and at super fans depending on the story and the emphasis.